Chart Color Schemes

 Residential development activity is lower than average in Goodna according to AreaSearch's national comparison of local real estate markets

-Goodna has averaged approximately 21 new dwelling approvals annually.
-Over the past five financial years, from FY-21 to FY-25108 homes were approved, with an additional one approved so far in FY-26.
-On average, 1.1 new residents arrived per year for each new home over these five years, suggesting a balance between supply and demand that has maintained stable market dynamics.
+Goodna has experienced approximately 21 dwelling approvals annually.
+Over the past five financial years, from FY-21 to FY-25108 homes were approved, with a further 9 approved in FY-26.
+On average, each new dwelling constructed over these years brought in 1.1 new residents.

 Frequently Asked Questions - Development